postite/HxJsMicroMVC/README.md

 ------

 The FlashDevelop projects are setup to work right out of the box on a Apache setup with the domain name "micromvc" (http://micromvc).
-Have a look at bin/apache-vhost-setup.txt.
+Have a look at **bin/apache-vhost-setup.txt**.
-Please also note that .htaccess is used for pretty urls.
+Please also note that **.htaccess** is used for pretty urls.

-The HxJsMicroMvc-Client project is compiled into 'bin/micromvc-client.js', and this file is linked into the html page:
+The HxJsMicroMvc-Client project is compiled into 'bin/micromvc-client.js', and this file islinked into the html page.
-<script src="/micromvc-client.js"></script>